 Nioh 2 Weapons Tier List Breakdown

-Additionally, as the familiarity with the weapon improves throughout time, the weapon’s power and perks will enhance up to a maximum level.
+Additionally, as the familiarity with the weapon improves over time, the weapon’s power and perks will enhance up to a maximum level.
 Because of this, it is repeatedly utilizing one weapon might result in more power than using an alternative, even if the former has a lesser level.

 Damage numbers really aren’t provided since they vary depending on the rarity and level of an item, which makes it impossible to compare different items effectively.
 Both Break and Block are included in the list since neither their rarity nor their level affects their effectiveness.